milgra/tutorials/full-stack-web-development-with-clojure-and-datomic.md

    (map card carddata)])
 ```

-and now we want the clicked one move to the center. we will use reagent's ability to auto-update components where a shared reagent atom is used.
+And now we want the clicked one move to the center.
+We will use reagent's ability to auto-update components where a shared reagent atom is used.

-first we will have to be able to rearrange cards so we make an atom called cardlist containing the unique parts of ```carddata``` and two another vectors containing fixed card widths and poisitions
+First we will have to be able to rearrange cards so we make an atom called cardlist containing the unique parts of ```carddata``` and two another vectors containing fixed card widths and poisitions

 ```
 (defonce cardlist (atom [{:col "#AAFFAA" :txt "ONE"}